SanorSmith/CI_PP2_Game/README.md

 ## Features

 ### Favicon
-The website includes a favicon, a small icon displayed in the browser tab or next to the website's name in bookmarks, which enhances branding and improves recognition.
+- The website includes a favicon, a small icon displayed in the browser tab or next to the website's name in bookmarks, which enhances branding and improves recognition.

 <details><summary>Favicon</summary>
 <img src="assets/docs/features/favicon.jpg">
 </details>

 ### Logo
-The site logo, which I personally designed using Photoshop, serves as a visual representation of the website's identity and brand.
+- The site logo, which I personally designed using Photoshop, serves as a visual representation of the website's identity and brand.

 <details><summary>Site Logo</summary>
 <img src="assets/docs/features/logo.jpg">
 </details>

 ### Navigation
--Both navigation systems are designed to be user-friendly, intuitive, and responsive across all screen sizes.
+- Both navigation systems are designed to be user-friendly, intuitive, and responsive across all screen sizes.
 A hamburger menu is utilized for mobile devices and screens up to 768px, while a sticky navigation bar is employed for screens larger than 768px.
 This setup provides users with a clear and seamless navigation experience, with links to specific sections of the website.
 On the desktop version, links are underlined and increase in size when hovered over, enhancing user engagement.

 <details><summary>Desktop navbar</summary>
 <img src="assets//docs/features/desktop_navbar.jpg">